paullabonne/BayesMultiMode/cran-comments.md

-Updated version
-I skip the test that was causing the additional issue with MKL.
+* Fixed compatibility issue with ggplot